Larkings/RSapplication/README.md

 ***

-# Discrete Math: RSA Encryption and Decryption
+# RSA Encryption and Decryption

 ***